atnos-org/origami/README.md

 <br/>
 [![Build Status](https://travis-ci.org/atnos-org/origami.png)](https://travis-ci.org/atnos-org/origami)

-The ***origami*** project provides "Monadic folds" to process streams of data in a composible fashion where effects are supported with the eff-cats library.
+The ***origami*** project provides "Monadic folds" to process streams of data in a composable fashion where effects are supported by some monad.